Fieldbrook, California: Geography

 The few blocks of paved and unpaved roads that comprise Fieldbrook property include modest homes, an elementary school and two churches, as well as a general store, a winery and an apple orchard that host public events.
 Larger residences whose owners identify with the Fieldbrook community continue south along Fieldbrook Road as it heads inland and uphill 6 mi to the small city of Blue Lake (population 1,200) at the foot of the Coast Range.
 The road connects there with State Highway 299, a winding route that crosses the mountains and connects with Interstate 5 in Redding, about 90 mi east.

-Fieldbrook is very nearly on the north bank of the Mad River, which flows into the Pacific Ocean between Arcata and McKinleyville.
+Fieldbrook is on the north bank of the Mad River, which flows into the Pacific Ocean.
 Although the Mad River supplies the water to much of Humboldt County's population, the small population does not have a significant impact on the river's flow.
 The north side of Fieldbrook Road is second-growth (coppice, multiple thinner trunks sprouting from the stumps of harvested trees) redwood forest with the occasional clearing for a house, and the logging rules allow the forest canopy to maintain a height of 200 to 300 ft.
-A narrow zone adjacent to the road is maintained as an unlogged buffer, presenting the illusion of virgin forest to tourists, but even on the north side of the buffer, in any given year the majority of the timber tracts have been growing for at least seven years, comprising a wilderness if not exactly parkland.
-The region abounds with wildlife and residents routinely find deer and elk grazing in their yards, foxes and raccoons digging through their garbage, and the occasional black bear or cougar.
+A narrow zone adjacent to the road is maintained as an unlogged buffer, presenting the illusion of virgin forest to tourists.
+On the north side of the buffer, in any given year the majority of the timber tracts have been growing for at least seven years, comprising a wilderness if not exactly parkland.
+The region is rich with wildlife and animals like deer, elk, foxes, raccoons, and the occasional black bear or cougar are found.